| | | | | | | tools | |

 What can you find here ?

-In the bibliography you will find a selection of travel reports on the Eastern provinces of the Ottoman Empire* in English, French and German.
+In the you will find a selection of travel reports on the Eastern provinces of the Ottoman Empire* in English, French and German.
 Click on the title to see information about the author's route, links to online versions and geographical annotations.

 The bibliography is alphabetic by author name.
 In the grey area at the left side you will find the same titles by publication date.